 What are the signs that an interview went well?

-You met more than one person – you were halfway through the interview and your interviewer introduced you to another member of the team.
+You were halfway through the interview and your interviewer introduced you to another member of the team.

 Below are some inclinations that an interview may not have gone according to plan.
 Always ask for feedback having attended an interview.